exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 ### 3: Only INNER JOINS

-Only inner joins are applicable to be pushed into a UNION ALL.
+Only inner joins are applicable to be pushed into a `UNION ALL`.

 Examples explaining the limitation, using the same `sales_and_returns` view: